Arbyrd33/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [ x ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
 - [ ] Check Codegrade for automated feedback.
 - [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [ ok! ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions